 Levy-paying employers will be able to select from a list of approved providers from the ESFA’s Register of Training Organisations (RoATP), which is available online at gov.uk/esfa.
 For non-levy employers, we recommend they contact their local Business Development team member who can provide details of locally approved tuition providers.

-The trailblazer needs to be at least 12 months in duration and typically takes between 36-48 months to complete.
+The apprenticeship needs to be at least 12 months in duration and typically takes between 36-48 months to complete.

 The Level 7 Accountancy Professional apprenticeship is a perfect opportunity for employers to offer the ACA on a government-funded programme.
 Combining work experience and the ACA - our globally recognised qualification, this apprenticeship sets students well on their way to becoming a chartered accountant.
 Throughout the programme apprentices develop the skills, knowledge and behaviours required by the standard and which are essential for a career in accountancy.